Update: 124 Deaths, 21,000 Complaints Linked to Recalled CPAP Devices

 As a result, the sleep apnea recall leaves patients without safe, free options, and patients are going to be forced to buy Philips’ next-generation product or a competitor’s sleep apnea machine -- at full price.

-The lawsuits have been consolidated into a multidistrict litigation (MDL) in federal court.
+The lawsuits have been consolidated into multidistrict litigation (MDL) in federal court.
 Like class action lawsuits, MDLs streamline the litigation and settlement process; however, unlike class actions, MDLs allow each plaintiff’s case to remain separate.

 People injured by Philips sleep apnea machines are suing the company on the following grounds: